Can’t get enough of Pumpkin Spice everything? Well, I’ve got you covered!! These Vegan Pumpkin Spice Muffins are AMAZING!!

 Do you do your own pumpkin puree?
-I don’t do it all the time, sometimes I buy organic pumpkin puree in a can for convenience, (the real stuff though – not pie filling ;) but this time I had this big pumpkin sitting around so I though I would make some fresh puree.
+I don’t do it all the time, sometimes I buy organic pumpkin puree in a can for convenience, (the real, all-natural stuff though – not pie filling ;) but this time I had this big pumpkin sitting around so I though I would make some fresh puree.

-How to make pumpkin puree: slice a pumpkin into chunks, spoon out the guts, and bake in a preheated oven at 350 degrees for about 1 hour.
+How to make pumpkin puree: slice a pumpkin into chunks, spoon out the seeds and strings, and bake in a preheated oven at 350 degrees for about 1 hour.
 Let it cool or you will get burned and then just peel the skin with a knife.
 The skin becomes very soft and easy to peel now.
 Then you can blend the chunks into your puree.
 That’s it ;) I placed the extra puree into a freezer ziplock bag and froze it for another quick recipe in the near future.

 My vegan, gluten-free recipe is delicious and you won’t feel like you’re giving something up!
 Besides, I’ve got some extra nutritious ingredients mixed in there – like quinoa flour and coconut flour.
 They were so soft and moist – I love baking with pumpkin ;) Here is my recipe:

 VEGAN PUMPKIN SPICE MUFFINS

 prep time: 10 minutes cook time: 25 minutes makes 12 muffins

 - 2 tablespoons ground flax seeds

 - 6 tablespoons hot water

 - 1 3/4 cups all purpose gluten-free flour or light spelt flour